-Scottish designer-maker Ruth Morris set up the Roobedo label in 1999, when she lived in Edinburgh.
+Scottish designer-maker Ruth Morris set up the ROOBEDO label in 1999, when she lived in Edinburgh.

-…”I follow my heart to create a unique collection of Scottish, high quality, hand-crafted products.
+…”I follow my heart to create a unique collection of high quality, hand-crafted products.
 I design, cut & sew every creation myself, here in my studio, and ship orders worldwide.”

 …”I cut the cloth in single ply with shears.
 Pockets are hand crafted, seams stitched with care and pressed again & again.
 Buttons, special details and hems are all finished by hand.”